itsMeRaj69/localtonet-mc/README.md

 # localtonet-minecraftserver
-Publish your Github Codespaces Minecraft Server to the Internet
+Publish your Github Codespaces Minecraft Server publically into the Internet